Do I need to take the GRE and the CBEST?

 In general, our classes meet off campus in the San Marcos Elementary Cal State classroom.
 If on campus, most students pay for parking by the hour or get a day pass.
 Current prices can be found at http://www.csusm.edu/parking/quicklinks/studentparkingprices.html.
 Carpooling and shared parking are recommended.

 Are any of the classes conducted off campus?

 Several of our classes are held at schools around North County.
 This gives candidates a chance to see the variety of demographics, facilities, leadership, and student outcomes at the elementary, middle, secondary, charter, and other schools in our area.
 The school visits will be announced as they are scheduled.
 Candidates are required to submit Release of Liability forms when classes are held off campus.

 How will I be prepared to apply for an Admin job when I am done with the program?

-During the four semesters of course work, you will experience perspectives from a variety of leaders, guest speakers, school visits, and field experiences.
+During our coursework, you will experience perspectives from a variety of leaders, guest speakers, school visits, and field experiences.
 You will also read important works that guide today’s schooling and have time to reflect on yourself as a leader.
 Finally, you will conduct research in an area that speaks to your passion in education.
 The final semester class gives an opportunity to refine your resume, participate in mock interviews, and define your leadership platform.